-The vitamin B complex provides important components of a healthy diet.
-The B vitamins can generally be found in vegetable, animal, or whole-grain food sources, as explained below.
+The B vitamins can generally be found in vegetable, animal, or whole-grain food sources.
 If supplementation is required, Liposomal Vitamin B Complex from the Let’s Talk Health inventory of dietary supplements is a great source for B vitamins, in a most usable liquid form for quick absorption.
 Here’s a helpful infographic below to help you visualize the importance of the B complex.

 Vitamin B1 Thiamine